What is influenza?

 Yes.
 It is safe to continue eating poultry and eggs.
 There is no evidence to suggest that you can become infected with bird flu by eating properly cooked poultry and eggs.
 No poultry or poultry products from countries affected with the bird flu are legally allowed to enter the United States.

 Where can I get more information?

-For more information about seasonal flu, pandemic flu or avian flu, please visit the websites listed below or contact the Massachusetts Department of Public Health, Division of Epidemiology and Immunization at 617-983-6800.
+For more information about seasonal flu, pandemic flu or avian flu, please visit the websites listed below or contact the Massachusetts Department of Public Health, Bureau of Infectious Disease and Laboratory Sciences at (617) 983-6800.

 - Massachusetts Department of Public Health website on influenza

-- Federal government website for information on pandemic and avian flu
+- Federal government website for information on pandemic flu

-- Center for Disease Control (CDC) websites on pandemic and avian flu
+- Center for Disease Control (CDC) websites on avian flu

 - US Department of Agriculture website on avian flu